sir-ragna/flag-parser/readme.md

 # flagparser

-Somewhat by golang flags package.
+Somewhat inspired by the golang flags package.

-Steps.
+The idea is to have a minimal amount of effort to define cmdline arguments.

 - include `flagparser.h`
 - define some flags variables